 'Conditions of release' are events which allow members to withdraw their super benefits.
-The most common being where a person retires permanently after attaining preservation age or turns 65.
+The most common being where a person permanently retires after attaining age 60, or they turn age 65.

 For more information, visit the Australian Taxation Office (ATO) website at www.ato.gov.au and search 'Condition of release'.